Best Blinkist Alternatives To Check Out in 2023

 Original Content👍

 Experience the power of Blinkist’s bite-sized content with Shortcasts, the innovative format for original content from this source.
 These mini-podcasts pack a punch in just 10 minutes per episode, making it easy to stay informed and entertained on the go.
 Plus, with written summaries for each episode, you’ll never miss a beat.
-Discover a new way to consume content that fits your busy lifestyle, without compromising on quality or substance.
+Discover a new way to consume content that fits your busy lifestyle without compromising quality or substance.

 Advantages of Blinkist:

-👍The app is very intuitive and easy to learn.
+👍 The app is very intuitive and easy to learn.

-👍Even offline, the app will function smoothly once you have downloaded book summaries, including those from bestsellers.
+👍 Even offline, the app will function smoothly once you have downloaded book summaries, including those from bestsellers.

 While Blinkist is user-friendly and offers many features, there are also some drawbacks to using the app.